Digital Design BA (Hons)

 At every stage of your degree, you'll be mentored by internationally recognised industry professionals and academic staff with commercial experience in video games, app development, web, graphics design, digital art theory and media production.
 You'll be encouraged to develop your own modes of practice throughout the degree, taking full advantage of collaborative opportunities with students on a wide range of related courses at the University.

 Graduates earn a striking portfolio - an extremely strong foothold in the world of digital media design work.

-- Top 3 in London for student satisfaction in Art and Design (Complete University Guide 2018).
+- Top 5 for graduate prospects amongst London competitors in Art and Design (Complete University Guide 2019).

 - Become an industry-ready creative.
 Develop skills in manipulating images, video and sound to create websites, animations, videos and interactive media for online and mobile use.

 - Taught by practitioners and academics with commercial experience in video games, app development, web, graphics design, digital art theory and media production.

 - Multi-million pound Elephant Studios: Arri Cameras, Dolby Atmos Surround Sound studios and cinemas, grading suites, news room and games design centre, digital design suites, and industry-ready film and photographic studios.

 - Collaborations, placements and work experience opportunities with The Photographer's Gallery, BBC, Blyk Mobile, British Red Cross, Museum of London, Tate Britain, the National Theatre and The National Gallery.

 - International exchange opportunities: Live and study at an international partner university to improve your CV and create global connections and outlook.